MyCryptoHQ/support.mycrypto.com/src/content/networks/access-your-etc-on-mycrypto.md

 In order to see your ETC and interact with the ETC chain, you must first be on an ETC node.

-1. Select "ETC (Epool.io)" in the node-switcher in the top-right corner of [https://mycrypto.com/](https://mycrypto.com/)
+1. Select "ETC (AUTO)" in the node-switcher in the top-right corner of [https://mycrypto.com/account](https://mycrypto.com/account).

 2. Unlock your wallet to send ETC to interact with the ETC chain.